Songdo’won Korean Restaurant, Macapagal (Eat)

 account_circleJanine Daquio

-My workmates and I visited Songdo’won restaurant in Pasay at a Friday night.
-It’s a restaurant beside Music 21; it suggests that after filling in you may sing your heart out!
+My workmates and I visited Songdo’won restaurant in Pasay on a Friday night.
+It’s located beside Music 21, which suggests that after filling up, you can sing your heart out!

-In our first visit, I did not get to take a picture except groupie.
+During our first visit, I didn’t get to take any pictures except for a groupie.

 In our second visit, our Korean boss was not around so let the foodie soul take in!